30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 17. Skip Full-Size Liquids, Minis Are a Game Changer

-If I could give one piece of packing advice to new travelers, it would be this: stop packing full-size toiletries.
+If I could give one piece of packing advice for travel, it would be this: stop packing full-size toiletries.

-Mini versions of perfumes, lotions, skincare, or shower gels save so much space and weight inside your suitcase.
+Mini versions of perfumes, lotions, skincare, or shower gels save so much space and weight, making luggage packing lighter and easier to manage.

-This is honestly one of my all-time favorite travel packing hacks because it instantly makes luggage lighter and easier to organize.
+This is honestly one of my favorite travel packing hacks because it instantly helps you pack your suitcase efficiently without overloading it.

-I decant products into smaller bottles or buy travel-sized versions whenever possible.
+I usually decant products into smaller bottles or buy travel-sized versions whenever possible.

 You don’t need a three-month supply of anything for a one-week trip, and your shoulders will thank you later.